jethornton/flexgui/docs_flex/source/ini.rst

 	RESOURCES = resources.py

-See the section on Resources for more info.
+See the :doc:`resources` section for more info.

 Screen Size
 -----------